Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Experiments

-\paragraph{Why $A_5$ matters.} A central open question for sub-quadratic sequence models is whether they can \emph{track state} in a way that goes beyond highly-parallel shortcut computation.
-Recent theory argues that common linear/diagonal SSMs, notably including S4 and Mamba, despite their recurrent form, share expressivity limits similar to transformers in bounded depth: they can be simulated by highly-parallel circuit classes (informally, $\mathrm{TC}^0$), and therefore cannot solve inherently sequential state-tracking problems whose difficulty scales with sequence length.
-A canonical example is \emph{permutation composition}: computing the product of a sequence of group elements (a word problem).
-In particular, the word problem for the alternating group $A_5$ (the smallest non-solvable subgroup of $S_5$) is used as a minimal, clean benchmark for \emph{hard state tracking}, and it underlies reductions to practical settings such as chess state tracking under certain notations, program evaluation, and entity tracking in narratives~\citep{merrill2024illusion}.\looseness-1
+\paragraph{Why $A_5$ matters.} A central open question is whether sub-quadratic sequence models can \emph{track state} beyond highly-parallel shortcut computation~\citep{merrill2023parallelism,merrill2024illusion}.
+Recent theory shows that common linear/diagonal SSMs (e.g.\ S4, Mamba), despite their recurrent form, share the bounded-depth expressivity limits of transformers, they are simulable by highly-parallel circuit classes (informally $\mathrm{TC}^0$) and cannot solve inherently sequential state-tracking whose difficulty grows with sequence length.
+A canonical example is the word problem for the alternating group $A_5$ (the smallest non-solvable subgroup of $S_5$), which is $\mathrm{NC}^1$-complete and serves as a minimal benchmark for \emph{hard state tracking}~\citep{merrill2024illusion}.\looseness-1

-\paragraph{Result.} We evaluate \textsc{KLA} on the $A_5$ permutation composition task following \citet{merrill2024illusion}. \cref{fig:a5-min-layers} shows that \textsc{KLA} solves the task with only $1$--$2$ layers, whereas linear SSM/attention baselines require increasing depth as sequence length grows in this regime.
-This behaviour is consistent with \textsc{KLA}'s \emph{fractional-linear} (information-form) updates: while each step remains scan-parallelisable, the resulting state evolution is richer than purely linear recurrences.
-Taken together, these findings suggest that probabilistic filtering primitives may offer a principled route to improved state tracking without abandoning the parallel scan structure that makes modern SSM/linear-attention models efficient.
+\paragraph{Result.} Following \citet{merrill2024illusion}, \cref{fig:a5-min-layers}(a) shows that \textsc{KLA} solves the $A_5$ task at constant depth with only $1$-$2$ layers, whereas linear SSM/attention baselines require depth that grows with sequence length in this regime.
+Among the parallel-trainable architectures we consider, \textsc{KLA} is the only one to solve the task at constant depth; concurrent work shows linear RNNs can also acquire state tracking through negative eigenvalues~\citep{grazzi2024unlocking}, whereas \textsc{KLA} achieves it through the nonlinearity of the M\"{o}bius precision recurrence.
+This is consistent with \textsc{KLA}'s \emph{fractional-linear} (information-form) updates: each step stays scan-parallelisable, yet the state evolution is richer than a linear recurrence, placing \textsc{KLA} beyond $\mathrm{TC}^0$ while preserving the parallel-scan structure of efficient SSM/linear-attention models.\looseness-1